BLAM Briefing, Blog

 Although operators cite aggregate storage and media processing as the most important cloud service costs to track, operations management platforms should provide the ability to configure the tracking enabling:

-The Covid19 crisis means that 2020 is likely to be the year that sees the most rapid growth in the migration to cloud based operations.
+The growth in the migration to cloud based operations has been rapid.
 I hope these simple steps will mean the process is painless and that the new operating models that go with it are as cost effective as they are flexible.

 This article was first published in the May edition of TVBEurope: